July 30, 2021

 Teeth whitening procedures may not be suitable for you if you have active cavities or are undergoing other dental treatments.

-How long your teeth whitening benefits persist depends on your eating, drinking, and dental hygiene habits.
+How long your tooth bleaching benefits persist depends on your eating, drinking, and dental hygiene habits.

 Your teeth remain prone to discoloration from liquids like tea and coffee, as well as certain meals, even after you’ve undergone any teeth whitening treatment.